vaidashi/career-development-curriculum/module_three/job_search_strategies_i.md

 * Will you work on a product that impacts your learning exponentially?
 * Are you open to traveling for consulting or do you prefer to stay put in a single location?

-Trying to answer all of these questions can feel overwhelming, but in this session, we'll discuss strategies for distilling your thoughts into a plan for approaching and completing your job search successfully.
+Trying to answer all of these questions can feel overwhelming, but in this session, we'll discuss how you can pull together all the professional development this module to help you answer these questions...

+### Objectives
+* Identify your top priorities in your job search
+* Identify and utilize effective job search strategies
+*

+### Deliverables
+Complete your resume edits
+Complete your Turing portfolio

 # Four Step Process
-We'll break this down into a 4-step process:

-* Define Who You Are & Where You Want to Go
 * Decide on Priorities
 * Create a Plan
 * Goal Setting